 Acupuncture is also a great addition to any treatment plan for major conditions.
 Cancer, for example, often leads to many side effects, and the treatment can lead to even more side effects like nausea.
 Acupuncture can help fight some of these side effects while your oncologist helps fight the cancer.
 Plus, since acupuncture is a holistic medicine, it can help with both the physical and emotional effects of cancer.

 Depending on the condition and your own body, you may find relief after one acupuncture visit, or you may need multiple visits.
 On average, however, chronic conditions usually require more visits, and acute problems often require one or two visits to treat.

 4. Are There Side Effects to Acupuncture?

 There are really no harmful side effects acupuncture.
 After a treatment, some people may experience short-term fatigue, muscle twitching, bruising, and soreness.
 Some people also have feelings of brief lightheadedness or even an emotional release.

 In certain cases, people may experience detoxification symptoms after treatment.
 This is usually because the treatment may help the body release toxins or reduced your body’s natural pain intolerance for a short time.

 In summary, Acupuncture can be a great addition to your medical care.
 It can help with many problems, and despite the use of needles, it isn’t painful.
 As a holistic treatment option, you can find relief for many aches and pains that are both mental and physical.
-If you would like to know more, contact us at Acupuncture & Holistic Health Associates.
+So, if you’re feeling down, acupuncture can help you get back up and running again! 🦸♀️🦸♂️ If you would like to know more, contact us at Acupuncture & Holistic Health Associates.